irena-flextool/flextool/docs/reference.md

 - `existing` - [MW] Existing capacity.
 Constant.
 - `efficiency` - [factor, typically between 0-1] Efficiency of a connection.
 Constant or time.
 - `constraint_capacity_coefficient` - A map of coefficients (Index: constraint name, value: coefficient) to represent the participation of the connection capacity in user-defined constraints.  [(invest - divest variable) x coefficient] will be added to the left side of the constraint equation.
 Invest and divest variables are not multiplied by unitsize.
 - `other_operational_cost` - [CUR/MWh] Other operational variable cost for trasferring over the connection.
-Constant or time.
+Constant, period or time.
 - `fixed_cost` - [CUR/kW] Annual fixed cost.
 Constant or period.
 - `invest_cost` - [CUR/kW] Investment cost for new 'virtual' capacity.
 Constant or period.
 - `interest_rate` - [e.g. 0.05 equals 5%] Interest rate for investments.
 Constant or period.